June 27

 This is another way of looking at our tendency to focus on what we don't have rather than focusing on what we have right in front of us.
 Dale Carnegie spoke of our tendency to think of all the rose gardens in the world rather than the roses that are growing right outside our window (a poor paraphrase, I know!).
 But much of the time that I spend with students is taken up with trying to convince them to look at their accomplishments rather than their failures, the positives rather than the negatives.

 There are many ways that I could have gone in life in my past, many directions that would have led to a different now for me.
 But I honestly don't even think about them any more, for they're in the past, and they didn't happen.
+They pop into my mind now and then and I may consider them for a few minutes, but then I return to the present.
 I am where I am, and I want to make the most out of that.
-If I spend my time and energy regretting the things that I didn't do, how much time and energy will I have to contribute to today?
+If I spend my time and energy regretting the things that I didn't do, how much time and energy will I have left to contribute to today?

 Questions to ponder: